wanderinganalyst/purp/infrastructure/COMPLETE.md

 ## Congratulations! 🎉

-You now have a complete, production-ready, multi-cloud infrastructure-as-code solution for the BecauseImStuck application!
+You now have a complete, production-ready, multi-cloud infrastructure-as-code solution for the Purp application!

 **Ready to deploy?**